-North East of the Isle of Skye, Staffin Bay has a quiet and relatively undiscovered beach.
-There is a walk, which is the coastal road around the bay.
-It is usually quiet with traffic, though a few cars do use the road to get down to the beach and slipway for fishing boats, so please take care as there are no pavements.
+The Isle of Skye offers some beautiful walks.
+This one is on the North East of the island and to a relatively undiscovered and peaceful beach at Staffin Bay.
+The walk we’re taking is along the coastal road around the bay.
+Whilst it is usually quiet – a few cars do use the road to get to the beach and slipway so please take care as there are no pavements.

 Our route to the beach is along the main road, which eventually meets up with the coastal road.

 The views from the coastal road are stunning.
-When we were there in the summer we saw seals and a whale in the bay.
-There is a slipway down to the beach and if you have a sturdy 4×4 all terrain wheelchair, you can get down to the beach and see the fossilized dinosaur footprints.
+In the summer months keep an eye out to sea as you may catch a glimpse of seals or whales in the bay.
+There is a slipway down to the beach and if you have a sturdy 4×4 all terrain wheelchair, you can get down to the beach and see the fossilised dinosaur footprints.
 They were left by a family of dinosaurs that walked across the sand here some 165 million years ago and are visible at low tide.

-Staffin is home to a couple of beaches.
-There are some good spots on the main bay if you are prepared to seek them out, but there is easier access to a small area of sand just before the end of the road to Staffin Community Slipway.
+There are a couple of lovely beaches here at Staffin if you are prepared to seek them out, but there is easier access to a small area of sand just before the end of the road to Staffin Community Slipway.